cedricziel/bootstrap_package_overrides/README.md

 ### Example: Include a custom backend layout with a custom template

-You definately will want to implement your own Page Templates.
+You will definitely want to implement your own Page Templates.
 The bootstrap_package implements a custom ``Backend Layout Data Provider``.
 As there can only be one of those (Highlander syndrome!), you need to hook into it.
 The given DataProvider retrieves its configuration from a Page TSConfig array.

 Now to implement a custom layout, you need to follow these steps: